davidmolina/davidmolina.github.io/resume.md

 Accepted to an international internship (IE3) in San Jose, Costa Rica, I researched, drafted and published articles for the Institute for Central American Studies (ICAS) monthly journal, Mesoamerica, that focused on the realities of Central America and understanding of the region.

 I cut my teeth here writing and credit the Executive Director, Linda Holland, for her persistence and helping me improve my writing.
 In 2014, ICAS was renamed to the [Institute for Central American Development Studies](http://icads.org/).
-During my time in-country, I joined the [Club de Montañismo at La Universidad de Costa Rica](http://www.clubmont.ucr.ac.cr/) and trekked a ton throughout the beautiful country to places that were not on tourist maps.
+During my time in-country, I joined the [Club de Montañismo at La Universidad de Costa Rica](http://www.clubmont.ucr.ac.cr/) and trekked a ton throughout country to places that were not on tourist maps.
+I also improved my Spanish during this time.

 # Cadet